petrikaj/lappaa/PRIVACY.md

 # Privacy Policy — Lappaa

-**Last updated: February 2026**
+**Last updated: March 2026**

 ---

 ## The Short Version

 Lappaa does not collect, upload, or share your data.
-Your voice recordings, transcriptions, and exported videos never leave your device.
+Your voice and video recordings, transcriptions, and exported videos never leave your device.
 There is no Lappaa account, no backend server, and no cloud processing of any kind.

 ---